Letter from an Unknown Woman (1948 film): Reception

 The film lost money for Universal on its initial release.
 (It was one of a series of "prestige" films from that studio which were financially unsuccessful, others including Secret Beyond the Door, Lost Moment, Another Part of the Forest, and Ivy.)

+Bank of America repossessed the film from its producers.

 Letter from an Unknown Woman is very highly regarded by today's critics.
 Tim Dirks of Filmsite has listed it among the 100 greatest American movies of all time, and the film holds 100% approval among 22 critics on Rotten Tomatoes.

+Critical response

+Bosley Crowther of The New York Times wrote in 1948: "For this handsomely put-together picture about the unrequited love of a girl for a dashing young concert pianist, based on a story by Stefan Zweig, is as obvious an onslaught on the heart-strings as that old-fashioned tear-jerker tableau, glimpsed between velvet pull-curtains and scented with scattered rose leaves."

+Peter Bradshaw of The Guardian wrote in 2010: "The rerelease of Max Ophüls’s 1948 classic Letter from an Unknown Woman provides a luxurious swathe of emotion."

+J. Hoberman also of The New York Times wrote in 2017: "Letter From an Unknown Woman is so beautifully self-contained that, were it not for Ophüls’s choreographed camera movement, it might have been filmed in a snow globe.

 Home media

 Rights to the film were transferred from Universal to NTA (with Paramount being the current holder).
 The film first appeared on VHS tapes in 1988 under the Republic Pictures Home Video label.
 In 1992, it was released on laserdisc by Republic Pictures and The Criterion Collection, with the latter containing an essay by Charles Dennis.

 Olive Films released the film on DVD and Blu-ray on October 16, 2012.
 It was re-released on Blu-ray on December 5, 2017, as a part of the Olive Signature series.
 This edition was limited to 3,500 pressed units and contains a new 4K video restoration, bonus features such as audio commentary, videos with interviews and analyses, and the opening Universal-International logo being restored (it was cut in previous releases), a booklet containing an essay by Molly Haskell, and optional English subtitles.